graphql-devise/graphql_devise/README.md

 in your schema.
 1. `resource_loaders`: This is an optional array of `GraphqlDevise::ResourceLoader` instances.
 Here is where you specify the operations that you want to load into your app's schema.
-If no loader is provided no operations will be added to your schema, but you will still be able to authenticate queries and mutations selectively.
+If no loader is provided, no operations will be added to your schema, but you will still be able to authenticate queries and mutations selectively.
 More on this in the controller authentication [section](#authenticating-controller-actions).
 1. `authenticate_default`: This is a boolean value which is `true` by default.
 This value